What We Do

 Ecological Restoration

 Invasive brush has turned thousands of acres of the forest preserves into impassible thorn thickets.
-Through government contracts, foundation funding, and private donors, we hire contractors for large-scale, on-the-ground restoration projects that include removing invasive species, restoring hydrology, and conducting prescribed burns.
-We also coordinate, support and promote volunteer workdays year-round to maintain the progress we’ve made and move forward in restoring native species.
-And finally, our Conservation Corps programs teach valuable restoration skills and helps restore the forest preserves to their natural state.
+Through government contracts, foundation funding, and private donors, we hire contractors for on-the-ground restoration projects that include removing invasive species, restoring hydrology, and conducting prescribed burns.
+We also coordinate, support, and promote volunteer workdays year-round to maintain the progress we’ve made and move forward in restoring native species.
+And finally, our Conservation Corps programs teach valuable restoration skills to crew members while helping restore the forest preserves to a healthy natural state.

 Volunteer Organizing